epfl-dlab/quotebank-toolkit/README.md

 - `DISAMBIGUATION_MAPPING` - Path to the `quoteID` $\rightarrow$ `speakerQID` mapping.
 - `SELF_QUOTATIONS_FILTERED` - Path to the data containing quoteIDs of quotations that are not self-attributed.
 Self-attributed quotations are mostly falsely attributed and should be removed.
 - `BLACKLISTS` - Path to the folder containing name and domain blacklists used for filtering quotations appearing only on spurious domains or attributed to speakers with spurious names.
-- `COMPRESSION` - Compression algorithm (e.g., `bz2`, gzip, etc.) used to compress the resulting data.
+- `COMPRESSION` - Compression algorithm (e.g., `bz2`, `gzip`, etc.) used to compress the resulting data.
 If not specified, the data will not be compressed.
 - `MIN_QUOTATION_LENGTH` - Minimum quotation length in Penn Treebank tokens.
 Extremely short quotations are usually noise and should be removed.
 The recommended value for this argument is `5`.
 Since tokenization is the most computationally expensive operation performed by this script, not removing short quotations by setting this argument to `0` will drastically speed up the runtime.

 For example: